Warnings & Cautions

 FILTRATION and LUBRICATION

 1. Dirt, scale, moisture, etc. are present in virtually every air system.
 Although some valves are more tolerant of these contaminants than others, best performance will be realized if a filter is installed to clean the air supply, thus preventing contaminants from interfering with the proper performance of the equipment.
-The ROSS Group recommends a filter with a 5-micron rating for normal applications.
+The ROSS Global Family recommends a filter with a 5-micron rating for normal applications.

-2. All standard ROSS Group filters and lubricators with polycarbonate plastic bowls are designed for compressed air applications only.
+2. All standard ROSS Global Family filters and lubricators with polycarbonate plastic bowls are designed for compressed air applications only.
 Use the metal bowl guard, where provided, to minimize danger from high pressure fragmentation in the event of bowl failure.
 Do not expose these products to certain fluids, such as alcohol or liquefied petroleum gas, as they can cause bowls to rupture, creating a combustible condition and hazardous leakage.
 Immediately replace crazed, cracked, or deteriorated bowls.

 3. Only use lubricants which are compatible with materials used in the valves and other components in the system.
 Normally, compatible lubricants are petroleum base oils with oxidation inhibitors, an aniline point between 180°F (82° C) and 220°F (104°C), and an ISO 32, or lighter, viscosity.
 Avoid oils with phosphate type additives which can harm polyurethane components, potentially leading to valve failure which risks personal injury, and/or damage to property.